shamilnn/CA-Core/src/pagecontent/profile-observation-results-intro.md

-# CA Core Observation (General Use) Profile
+# CA Core Observation Profile
-This Observation profile sets minimum expectations for the Observation resource to represent various types of observation within or outside of the clinical context, if no other more specific profile applies.
+This profile constrains the Observation resource to represent results produced by laboratory tests or panels/studies.

+This observation may represent the result of a simple laboratory test such as hematocrite or it may group the set of results produced by a multi-test study or panel such as a complete blood count, a dynamic function test, a urine specimen study.

 This profile defines core localisation concepts for use in an Canadian context.